mk-it-easy/optoma-esp32-remote/README.md

 This project allows you to send commands to an Optoma ZH403 projector over RS-232 via a Wi-Fi REST server using an ESP32 microcontroller.
 The ESP32 connects to a Wi-Fi network and hosts a RESTful API, enabling remote control of the projector through HTTP requests.

+**Note:** This is not an official Optoma repository.
+It is an independent project created to facilitate remote control of the Optoma ZH403 projector.

 ## Features
 - Send power on/off commands to the Optoma ZH403 projector.
 - Communicate with the projector using RS-232 protocol.